powerpak/pathospot-compare/README-database.md

 - `auto_ID` (integer; **PK**): An autoincrementing integer ID for this table.
 - `extract_ID` (string; **FK** to [`tExtracts`](#textracts)): the extract that was sequenced to create this assembly.
 - `assembly_ID` (string): a string that uniquely identifies this assembly.
-Can contain `A-Za-z0-9._-`.
+Can contain `A-Za-z0-9._-`; we choose to use numeric strings.
 - `mlst_subtype` (string): optional.
 The [MLST][] sequence type for this assembly, if you have it.
 - `assembly_data_link` (string): The name of the FASTA file for this sequence (minus the extension), which is also the name of its parent directory within `IGB_DIR`.
 Like `assembly_ID`, this should also be unique.
-- `contig_count` (integer): optional.
-How many contigs are in your assembly, i.e. how many sequences are in the FASTA file.
+- `contig_count` (integer): How many contigs are in your assembly, i.e. the number of separate sequences in the FASTA file.
-- `contig_N50` (integer): optional.
-The minimum contig length needed to [cover 50% of the genome](http://www.metagenomics.wiki/pdf/definition/assembly/n50), when they are ordered from longest to shortest, i.e. a length weighted median.
+- `contig_N50` (integer): The minimum contig length needed to [cover 50% of the genome](http://www.metagenomics.wiki/pdf/definition/assembly/n50), when they are ordered from longest to shortest, i.e. a length weighted median.
-- `contig_maxlength` (integer): optional.
-The length of the longest contig.
+- `contig_maxlength` (integer): The length of the longest contig.
-- `contig_maxID` (string): optional.
-The ID of the longest contig.
+- `contig_maxID` (string): The ID of the longest contig.
+In a FASTA file, this is the identifier on the line starting with `>` or `;` preceding the lines of sequence data for that contig.
 - `qc_failed` (integer): optional.
 We set this to a non-zero number if our automatic QC fails on an assembly, so it can be excluded from comparative analysis until it is fixed.
+Otherwise, set it to **0**.
+- `contig_sumlength` (integer): The sum of the lengths of all contigs.

 ### tExtracts